 - 6.5in "iPhone X Plus" will cost $900-$1,000.

 - 6.1in LCD model will be $600-$700.

-In terms of UK pricing, rather than doing a straight currency conversion, which wouldn't include VAT, it is generally more accurate (at least with iPhones) to switch the dollar sign to pounds - so that's £900-£1000 for the new 'Plus' handset, £800-£900 for the X-successor handset, and £600-£700 for the LCD model.
+In terms of UK pricing, rather than doing a straight currency conversion, which wouldn't include VAT, it is generally more accurate (at least with iPhones) to switch the dollar signs to pounds - so that's £900-£1,000 for the Plus handset, £800-£900 for the X successor, and £600-£700 for the LCD.

 New iPhone design changes